 In January 1999, CompX acquired Thomas Regout Holding N.V., a producer of precision ball bearing slides, for \$53 million cash consideration.
-During the first quarter of 1999, Valhi purchased 30,000 shares of CompX common stock for an aggregate of \$624,000.
-In June 1999, Valhi purchased 88,400 shares of Tremont common stock for an aggregate of \$1.9 million.
+CompX has signed a definitive agreement to acquire a Taiwanese slide producer for \$11.5 million cash consideration.
+CompX expects this transaction will close in November 1999.

 In February 1999, Valhi contributed \$10 million to Waste Control Specialists' equity, thereby increasing its membership interest from 64.3% to 68.8%.
 The Company also holds an option, as amended in July 1999, to make an additional \$20 million equity contribution to Waste Control Specialists which, if contributed, would increase its membership interest to 90%.
 Prior to June 30, 1999, the Company did not consolidate Waste Control Specialists.
 The Company was not deemed to control Waste Control Specialists because the controlling general partner of the other owner of Waste Control Specialists had been granted the duties of chief executive officer of Waste Control Specialists under an employment agreement.
 As of June 1999, that individual resigned as CEO and a new CEO unrelated to the other owner was appointed.
-Accordingly, the Company is now deemed to control Waste Control Specialists.
-The Company commenced consolidating Waste Control Specialists' balance sheet at June 30, 1999, and will commence consolidating its results of operations and cash flows beginning in the third quarter of 1999.
+Accordingly, the Company is now deemed to control Specialists' balance sheet at June 30, 1999, and commenced consolidating its results of operations and cash flows in the third quarter of 1999.